“Latins are tenderly enthusiastic. In Brazil, they throw flowers at you. In Argentina, they throw themselves at you!”Marlene Dietrich

 Bizarre?
 The Argentinian parliament thought so in 2010 and tried to introduce a bill to elevate football to national sport status and reduce pato to a traditional sport.
 Defenders of pato argued that despite soccer's popularity in the country, pato is 100% Argentinian whereas football is a sport imported from England!

-7. Gauchos: the Argentinian cowboys
+7. The Argentinian cowboys are called Gauchos

 Those gaucho boys have a lot to answer for.